johnplloyd/R_packages/README.md

 ### lloydML

 Set of functions for calculating performing machine learning tasks in R. Although many ML packages and frameworks exist, I typically do not find they implement their learning in the way that I'd like, and have resorted to building my custom package.
-For example, this set of functions includes implementation of multiple rounds of cross-validation or bagging, with final prediction scores reported as average.
+For example, this set of functions includes implementation of multiple rounds of cross-validation or bagging, with final prediction scores reported as the average of the multiple rounds.

 Functions included:
 ```